FrostyDog/Medical/README.md

-# Working draft demo waiting for approval
+# Project closed without launching.
 Website was fully designed, composed and developed by Alex Gubskyy for the Cryolight medical project